helzkelz/docdeez/docs/neunuc/discord-voice-integrations.md

 # Discord Voice Integrations

-This page documents the Discord integrations for voice-based ritual triggers in the Godmode system, using OpenAI's Whisper API for transcription and Bethy's universal webhook for ritual processing.
+This page documents the Discord integrations for voice-based ritual triggers in the Neunuc system, using OpenAI's Whisper API for transcription and Bethy's universal webhook for ritual processing.

 ## Overview